All you need to know about date/time in R and SAS

 Results:

-The rational behind is that POSIXct stores data as the number of elapsed seconds.
-Since our time is already in double
+The rationale is that POSIXct stores data as the number of elapsed seconds.
+Since our time is already a double

 , we just need to add it.